About the Author of the Blogsite, Not the Author of the Bible::

 Esther 10:1-3 The Book of Esther [in Smaller Chunks]

-Aren't the declaration of [Mordecai's] greatness, [in which] the king advanced him & his [great] acts of power & might, written in the Book of the Chronicles of the Kings of Media & Persia?
+Aren't the declaration of [Mordecai's] greatness, [in which] the king advanced him, all & his: [great] acts of power, & might, written in the Book of the Chronicles of the Kings of Media & Persia?

-[Psalm 122:8-9 From my brethren & my companions' sakes, I will now say, Peace be within you.
+[Psalm 122:8-9 For my brethren, & my companions' sakes, I will now say, Peace be within you.
 Because of the house of the Lord our God, I will seek your good.]

 1/24/2024